Mattlavelle966/CC-TurtleNet/README.md

 # MineNet-CC

 MineNet-CC is a distributed networking framework built for [ComputerCraft / CC: Tweaked](https://tweaked.cc/) inside Minecraft.
-It provides a way to simulate real-world networking concepts like client–server communication, autonomous nodes, persistent data storage, and modular UI design — all within the sandbox environment of CC: Tweaked.
+It provides a way to simulate real-world networking concepts like client–server communication, autonomous nodes, persistent data storage, and modular UI design — all within the sandbox environment of CC: Tweaked or CraftOS-PC.

 ---

 ##  Features
 - **Client–Server Networking**
   A master server (`MasterServer.lua`) coordinates and manages nodes across the network.